Up Close and Personal (talk show)

-Up Close and Personal with Marissa del Mar was a public affairs talk show produced by Millicent Productions, hosted by businesswoman and socio-civic leader Marissa Del Mar, and broadcast by IBC.
-The program premiered in 2002 and aired every Tuesday evening.
-Three years after, it was moved on Wednesday nights.
+Up Close and Personal with Marissa del Mar is a Philippine television public affairs show broadcast by IBC.
+Hosted by Marissa Del Mar, it aired from 2002 to June 1, 2011.

-On June 1, 2011, the program was effectively cancelled by IBC in preparation for the introduction of AKTV programming block on IBC-13.
-Three months after, on September 10, 2011, Millicent Productions launched Buhay OFW that was also hosted by Del Mar and initially aired on AksyonTV and later in 5 Plus.

 Background

 Up Close and Personal peered onto the positive side of what life has to offer.
 It was an informative television program that features heart-warming success stories of people through segments on lifestyle, business, events, and places of interest.
 More specifically, it has a special public service feature that promotes civic-mindedness and concern to special needs and special attention to children and other people who have less in life.